 DNA Extraction and Genotyping by Microsatellite Analysis

 DNA extraction was performed on UM tissue and blood samples as described by Lake et al. (modified QIamp and DNeasy Blood and Tissue kit; Qiagen, Crawley, UK) (20).
 DNA was resuspended in TE buffer (10mM Tris-HCl pH 8.0, 0.1mM EDTA) (Life Technologies Ltd. Carlsbad) and quantified using fluorometric methods (Invitrogen Qubit fluorometer and broad-range DNA quantification assay; Life Technologies, Carlsbad, CA; Glasgow, UK).
+All samples tested by MSA had a DNA yield between 2 - 20ng/μl.
 MSA was performed using a modified protocol from Thomas et al. (4).
 Briefly, genetic analysis was carried out using a polymerase chain reaction (PCR)-based technique assessing 8 polymorphic microsatellite markers on Chr3; 4 microsatellite loci on 3p and 4 microsatellite loci on 3q (supplementary Table 2).
 All PCR steps were carried out on a G-Storm GS1 Thermal Cycler (GRI - Genetic Research Instrumentation Ltd, Essex) using the following conditions: initial activation step at 95°C for 15 minutes; and then 35 cycles of 94°C for 30s, 56°C for 90s and 72°C for 60s with a final extension for 30 minutes at 60°C, cooling at 10°C. PCR products were loaded in 8.5μl Hi-Di Formamide containing 1μl LIZ500 size standard analysed using the ABI 3500 Genetic Analyzer.
 Fragment analysis was completed using GeneMapper v3.5 software (Applied Biosystems).
-An allelic ratio was calculated by normalising the allele peak area of the tumour against the corresponding blood sample.
+An allelic ratio was calculated by normalising the allele peak area of the tumour against the corresponding blood sample (the control sample).
 The genotype of a locus was assigned based on the calculated AR: AR≥2.5, loss of heterozygosity (LOH); AR 2.49 - 1.4, allelic imbalance (AI) or AR≤1.39, no loss of heterozygosity (NLOH).

 Chr3 classification

 A UM was classified as monosomy 3 (M3) when two or more microsatellites on chromosome arm 3p and two or more microsatellites on chromosome arm 3q showed LOH.
 UM were classified as disomy 3 (D3) when two or more microsatellites on chromosome arm 3p and two or more microsatellites on chromosome arm 3q showed NLOH.
 Partial loss of Chr3 (PL) was assigned if at least 2 markers were lost on one chromosome arm.
 UM, in which two or more microsatellites on chromosome arm 3p and two or more microsatellites on chromosome arm 3q showed AI, were classified as AI.
 When UM had 2 NLOH and 2 LOH on each arm, a tumour was classified as M3.
-UM were considered as ‘unclassifiable’, if none of the above conditions could be met (15).
+UM were considered as ‘unclassifiable’, if none of the above conditions could be met (15) (Figure 1).

 Statistical Analyses